kierandidi/bioinformatics-course-hd/_projects/ex7b.md

 > Task 14: Make a scene called F4, which shows hydrogen bonds between recognition element (residues 8-14) and DNA.
 Which amino acids make H-bonds to the bases?
 What other types of interactions contribute to binding specificity?
 {:.lead}

+### Credits

+The title image was taken from the [PDB 101 resource](https://pdb101.rcsb.org/motm/112), where it was posted to highlight the transcription factors Oct and Sox as molecules of the month.